Skawennati: Awards

 She is a multiple award winner, particularly for her project TimeTraveller™, a nine episode Machinima series that used science fiction to examine First Nations histories.
+In 2009, she was awarded Best New Media winner at ImagineNATIVE for TimeTraveller™.

+In 2011, Skawennati was a 2011 Eiteljorg Contemporary Art Fellow and in 2013 was again a Best New Media winner, this time with the AbTeC collective for Skahiòn:haiti – Rise of the Kanien’kenhá:ka Legends.

 In 2015 she represented Canada at the Biennial of the Americas.

-Skawennati was a 2011 Eiteljorg Contemporary Art Fellow, and a Best New Media winner at ImagineNATIVE in 2009 for TimeTraveller™ and in 2013 with the AbTeC collective for Skahiòn:hati – Rise of the Kanien’kenhá:ka Legends.

 In 2020, she was awarded a Smithsonian Artist Research Fellowship.